kylebshr/ab-test-presentation/how-not-to-a-b-test.md

 ![inline](img/sample-metrics.png)

+^ who knew you could increase sign ups by 1.5% just by changing the button color!

 ^ Thanks to an incredible experimentation team at Lyft, we have a dashboard for every experiment that looks something like this

 ^ Stat, change with conf. interval, chart to visualize the impact

-^ who knew you could increase sign ups by 1.5% just by changing the button color!

-^ Then you monitor the metrics...

 ---